ilikescience/mhs11/src/assets/writing/pictures-of-websites.md

 What lends these tools so much potential is their ability to provide context to thinking.
 That’s what pictures that define are all about.
 Even without live-updating embedded design files, or a video commentary, or hyperlinks and tooltips and nested databases, a design document can be immensely powerful if it can communicate why and how a design works.

 Pictures that define have to take a bird's-eye view.
 Include too many specifics, and you risk your stakeholders losing the forest from the trees, getting fixated on a font here or a color there.
-To communicate the specifics — the "what" — we need yet another type of pciture.
+To communicate the specifics — the "what" — we need yet another type of picture.

 ---